Bash Variables: Useful Methods for Working with Variables in Bash

 Terminal output when the export command wasn't used.
 In this case echo command gives out no output for the user

-Quotation marks play an essential role in the bash shell.
+Quotation marks change how Bash interprets variable values.
 Depending if you use double quotes (“) or single quotes (‘), it can change the output.

 For example, we will create two scripts, one using double quotes and the other one using single quotes.
 Start making the bash script by pasting the following command: